What is Unified Communications?

 Conferencing gives a group of users the ability to meet and speak via voice and video from multiple locations.
 This option is also available to outside organizations, partners, or clients.

-UC expands communication capabilities and offers employees more flexible work options.
+Unified communications expands communication capabilities and offers employees more flexible work options.
 Workers can enjoy greater levels of collaboration, which benefits the entire organization.

 Users can receive notifications in several ways, enhancing communication across the office.
 With advanced notifications, a voicemail can be sent via text message or email along with a copy of the recording.